 The na\"{i}ve way of HDR image tone mapping is to \textit{linearly} rescale the luminances of the HDR image to the range that the display can reproduce.
-However, images produced this way are often under- or over-exposed, due to the existence of local regions with high luminances (see Fig.~\ref{fig:table} (a)).
-In the past decades, extensive effort has been dedicated to developing TMOs for \textit{non-linear} dynamic range compression with faithful tone reproduction and detail preservation.
+However, images produced this way are often severely under- or over-exposed, due to the existence of local regions with high luminances (see Fig.~\ref{fig:table} (a)).
+In the past twenty years, extensive effort has been dedicated to developing TMOs for \textit{non-linear} dynamic range compression with faithful tone reproduction and detail preservation.
 These can be broadly categorized into global and local methods.
 Global TMOs perform the same computation to all pixels (\ie, translation-invariant), which are more computationally efficient at the cost of contrast decrease and detail loss~\cite{ward1994radiance, larson1997visibility, tumblin1993tone, drago2003adaptive, reinhard2005dynamic, kim2008consistent}.
 Local TMOs~\cite{durand2002fast,farbman2008edge,paris2011local,BRUCE201412,shibata2016gradient,liang2018hybrid}, on the other hand, aim to preserve and enhance local contrast often within a two-layer decomposition framework~\cite{durand2002fast}.
-Although these methods can produce images with better visual quality, it remains difficult to balance global and local contrast, and prevent edge-related artifacts.
-Most TMOs rely on pre-defined computational graphs with few justifications of perceptual optimality of such computation.
-In addition, manual hyper-parameter adjustment (\eg, setting maximum luminances for uncalibrated HDR images) is often needed to produce reasonable results, which are, however, no better than conventional photographs on challenging HDR scenes.
+Although these methods can produce images with better visual quality, it remains difficult to balance global and local contrast, and to prevent edge-related artifacts.
+Moreover, these TMOs rely on pre-defined computational graphs with few justifications for the perceptual optimality of such structures.
+Besides, manual hyper-parameter adjustment (\eg, setting maximum luminances for uncalibrated HDR images) is often needed to produce reasonable results, which are, however, no better than conventional photographs on challenging HDR scenes~\cite{Ledda2005, Eilertsen2013}.